AriFordsham/GHCWiki/surviving-windows.md

 ## `msvcrt`

 The Microsoft Visual C runtime.
 This is the `libc` of the Windows world.
+It also offers a number of POSIX compatibility routines (e.g. `exec`) which aren't POSIX compliant.

 ## `mintty`